 Overall Best Gifts for Runners

 The one and only things that runners actually need is running shoes.
 When it comes to shoes, every runner is different, so it’s probably a good idea to take them to a local store and take a treadmill test before they try on a few pairs.

 For runners who prefer the forest to the road, trail running shoes are also a fantastic option.
 Designed specifically for uneven surfaces like hiking trails, trail running shoes are one of the best gifts for hikers who want to experience nature while they’re out on a run.
 While no one shoe is perfect for everyone, we’ve found that Merrell has fantastic trail running options for any trail runner out there.

 In colder climates or for extra compression, many runners prefer to run in leggings or tights.
 The best kinds of running tights have good compression and storage areas like pockets or zippers to keep small items in.
-The quality of tights can vary greatly, so we’d recommend picking up a pair from a reputable brand like Nike so you can be sure they’ll last for miles on the road.
+Quality of tights can vary greatly, so we’d recommend picking up a pair from a reputable brand like Nike so you can be sure they’ll last for miles on the road.

 No runner will ever say no to more running clothing, which is why running tops make one of the greatest gifts for runners.
 Every runner will have their own preferences about their favorite types of running attire, but we really like PrAna t-shirts and tank tops for running because they’re extremely breathable and sweat-wicking.